 - Detailed step by step tutorial to draw a nice realistic Vespa

-13. Keep working with the Pen Tool (P).
-Use this tool to draw two objects and fill them as shown below.
-Next, apply the Gaussian Blur effect for the results.
+4. Keep working with the Pen Tool (P).
+Draw objects and fill them as shown in the images below.

 Draw the Front Wheel